 After completing the FAFSA, students are presented with a Student Aid Report (SAR).
 The SAR provides a student with their potential eligibility for different types of financial aid, their Expected Family Contribution (EFC), and a summary of the data a student provided in the application.

 It is common for the SHS Counselors to receive questions concerning assistance with the FAFSA every year.
-While parents, students and universalities are the only parties that can directly answer specific questions we can provide general answers and information.
-For better help, we encourage you to locate and attend a local FAFSA Help event provided by PHEAA.
+Due to the uniqueness surrounding each families circumstances, counselors can only provide general answers and information.
+For better help, we encourage you to locate and attend a local FAFSA Help event provided by PHEAA or our annual FAFSA Completion Night.
 They can be located using the link below.